turbot/steampipe-plugin-newrelic/docs/tables/newrelic_notification_destination.md

 # Table: newrelic_notification_destination

-The `newrelic_notification_destination` table can be used to obtain information about destinations for notifications for a specific NewRelic account.
+The `newrelic_notification_destination` table can be used to obtain information about destinations for notifications for a specific New Relic account.

 **You must specify `account_id` in the where or join clause.**